timChase98/388Example/README.md

 ![bom](/readmeImg/bom.png)

-After Kicad generates a BOM file you need to open it in a CSV editor of your choice, excel, open office, atom if your a cool kid, vscode if you're a nerd, and patch in the additional data needed to submit.
+After Kicad generates a BOM file you need to open it in a CSV editor of your choice, excel, open office, atom if you're a cool kid, vscode if you're a nerd, and patch in the additional data needed to submit.
 This includes price breakdowns, LCSC part numbers and links.
 An example is provided in this repository.
 If a part is not available from LCSC and you have discussed this with me you can enter data into the DigiKey fields, otherwise they are unnecessary.
 Note price breakdowns are for the cost of 1 part at the listed quantity, not the extended price.

 **BOMs That do not meet the format specification will be rejected** This means they must have all of the correct columns, in the correct order, with correct data in them, and be in **CSV** format.